inbo/whip/docs/syntax.md

                             # e.g. "31UDS8748"
 ```

-Note: regular expressions allow to craft very specific specifications, but are often frustrately difficult to get right.
-Use a tool like https://regex101.com to verify that they will match/unmatch what you entend.
+Note: regular expressions allow to craft very specific specifications, but are often frustratingly difficult to get right.
+Use a tool like https://regex101.com to verify that they will match/unmatch what you intend.

-Note: Always wrap the regex in single quotes.
+Note: Always wrap the regex specification in single quotes.
 Not quoting will fail expressions containing `[ ]`, as they are interpreted by YAML as a list.
 Double quoting can cause escaped characters to be escaped again.

 ### min